jlinick/EclipseAutomator/README.md

 ## Determining your Eclipse timings

-You will need to input your observing location if you want the script to determine the exact timings of the eclipse.
+You will need to input your observing location if you want the script to determine the exact contact times of the eclipse.
 This is done through the `determine_times.py` script.

 If you have a gps connected device you can run
 ```